 The traditional layout inside of the church is of three aisles and a chancel with a wooden barrel roof over the nave and plain wooden roofs over the side aisles.
 There is a small amount of Norman stonework visible but almost all of what is seen today is Victorian.
 At one time the eastern end of the north aisle was partitioned off for use as a schoolroom until 1850, when the purpose-built Bridge and Patrixbourne National School was opened in Patrixbourne Road.
 The school transferred to its newly built present premises off Conyngham Lane in 1971,There are numerous carvings and interesting tablets within the church.
 The present organ was installed in 1926 (first used on Sunday 2nd January 1927) and is thought to be Victorian dating from 1860 and typical of that period.

 The Friends of St Peter’s was formed in 2015.
-It is very busy raising funds to repair the external flints and internal redecoration and £90,000 is needed for this major project.
-We are hoping work will commence autumn 2017/Spring 2018.
+It is very busy raising funds to repair the external flints and internal redecoration and £90,000 has been raised to fund this major project.
+We are hoping work will commence Autumn 2017/Spring 2018.

 The group have been active in raising money by organising Musical Concerts, a Harp Recital, a Concert by the Cathedral Chorister Choir, Plays and many other smaller events.